dlewis27/SSRgenotyper/README.md

 *after trimming with Trimmomatic each sample has a *_1P.fq.gz and *_2P.fq.gz file

 ### Remove PCR duplicate reads
-Sort sam files by name:
+Sort sam files by read name:
 `for i in *.sam; do samtools sort -n -o $i.sorted $i; done`

 Identify mate coordinates:
 `for i in *.sorted; do samtools fixmate -m $i $i.fixmate; done`

-Re-sort sam files:
+Re-sort sam files by genomic location:
 `for i in *.fixmate; do samtools sort -o $i.position $i; done`

 Mark and remove duplicates: